ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter01.md

 Because the S88 software model is very abstract and expanded we will be using a very simple form in this course:

--   The backspine is the physic part
+-   The backspine is the physical part

 -   The procedure part gets integrated in the physic part.